 Whilst you are on jury duty or acting as a witness, the University will pay your regular salary, less any amount received from the court in respect of loss of earnings.
 The court will pay you a daily amount up to a maximum of around £65 depending on which court you attend and for how long.

 Once the court has paid you, you are required to notify Payroll of this amount (not including expenses for travel or subsistence) by sending a copy of the cheque or remittance advice.
 If practical you will be expected to return to work for the rest of the day if you are discharged from jury service or from being a witness.

 Leave for Training with the Reserve and Cadet Forces

-Members of staff who have declared membership of a reserve force to the University at the time of appointment can request one week's additional paid leave for attendance at annual camp or training.
+Members of staff who have declared membership of a reserve force to the University can request two weeks' additional paid leave for attendance at annual camp or training.
 Any additional requests will be considered and would be granted as unpaid leave subject to approval.
-Service pay and allowances received in respect of the camp will be deducted from salary.
 If you are called up on active service, please contact Human Resources & Development for advice concerning pay, pension and leave arrangements.